Biology

 This course provides historical and contemporary perspectives on the roles of science and technology in society.
 Specific historical periods will be reviewed, with selected biographical information to gain a social perspective relative to an individual scientist's contributions to a field, and the impact of science and technology on society.
 Current topics will be covered.
 Potential topics may include vaccines (e.g. historical research, currently available vaccines, and social controversies related to usage), climate change (e.g. aspects of ecology, evolution, energy policy & technology), reproductive biology (e.g. birth control, abortion), aging (e.g. theories of aging, medical treatments for age-related pathologies, social and economic costs), or other regional scientific issues and history.

-Prerequisites: BIOL 2270, instructor approval for Study Abroad program and Upper division eligibility.
+Prerequisites: BIOL 2270 and Upper division eligibility.

 BIOL 3200K.
 Cellular Biology.
 3-3-4 Units.